gustavomartinezba/GettingAndCleaningDataCourseProject-GustavoMartinez/README.md

 (Instructions: Appropriately labels the data set with descriptive variable names.)

 As above, here I used what was given ("features.txt").
-To keep the names short I left them almost as they were in raw (removing superfluous characters); they can be easily understood from the original description (from "features_info.txt), which I included in the Code Book with appropiate but minimal modifications.
+To keep the names short I left them almost as they were in raw (removing superfluous characters); they can be easily understood from the original description (from "features_info.txt"), which I included in the Code Book with appropiate but minimal modifications.
 For readability I left the [Camel Case](https://en.wikipedia.org/wiki/Camel_case) just as it was.

 ### Step 5